 Despite the happy ending to that particular bump in the road, I wouldn’t change a thing because that year of my life helped me significantly in figuring out who I really am.

 Without it, I probably would have had a more difficult time with other challenges that I’ve faced since then.
 Without it, I would not be as open to change and wouldn’t have had a reference that allowed me to firmly say “I’ve turned a new leaf before and there’s no reason why I couldn’t do it again.”

 Now, instead of resisting change, I welcome it with open arms.
 Knowing that it could only bring me closer to reaching my full potential and living a life that I’ve imagined for myself.

-If you happen to find yourself currently deliberating whether this will be the right time for you to make changes and turn a new leaf, I’d say yes, go for it!
-Cause trust me – if I can do it, anyone can.
+If you happen to find yourself currently deliberating whether this will be the right time for you to make a big life change and turn over a new leaf, I’d say go for it!
+Cause trust me, if I can do it, anyone can.

 Boldly move forward and never look back.
 Do something your future self would thank you for.
 Good luck! 🙂